 The proctor shall not interview students before, during, or after the class session.

+Student rating questionnaires administered online:

+In asynchronous classes, a link to student ratings must be provided in a module of the course.
+Instructors must consider student workload when inserting the request for student ratings.

+Do not require a proctor

+Shall be available for at least 24 hours to allow students sufficient time to participate.
+Instructors must give students notification at least one week in advance of availability of the student rating questionnaires.

+If the class meets synchronously face-to-face or online, it is recommended that protected time be provided during class for the completion of student ratings, The protected time should be during the first 15 minutes of the class meeting.

 Data Analysis and Use

 A statistical summary of the quantitative results of the student ratings shall be generated.
+It shall include the response rate for each class, mean scores, and standard deviations for each item and for the overall score that is a composite of all included items.
 This summary shall be user-friendly.
 This summary shall be known as the Statistical Summary.

-When possible, the instructor should also receive adjusted scores that take into account external factors beyond the control of the instructor.
+the Statistical Summary shall also include adjusted scores that take into account external factors beyond the control of the instructor when such adjustments can be justified by statistical analysis of university-wide student ratings data.

-The instructor shall receive a copy of the statistical summary.
-In the interest of instructional improvement and fairness to retention/tenure/promotion candidates, these copies should be provided to the instructor as soon as possible after final grades are turned in.
+The instructor and department chair shall receive a copy of the statistical summary and all student comments.
+In the interest of instructional improvement and fairness to retention/tenure/promotion candidates, these copies should be provided as soon as possible after final grades are turned in.
 Candidates for retention/ tenure/ promotion should have priority over temporary and tenured faculty in the receipt of this information.

-After final grades are turned in by the instructor, the Statistical Summary shall be placed in the Personnel Action File
+The dean shall receive a copy of the statistical summary , without student comments.
+After final grades are turned in by the instructor, the Statistical Summary shall be placed in the Personnel Action File and the faculty member appropriately notified by the Dean’s Office.
+Upon notification, the faculty member shall maintain the right to submit a formal rebuttal letter into the PAF until the end of the next semester.

-A copy of the student comments shall be given to the department chair and the faculty member.
-The department chair shall not share the student comments with review committees.
-The department chair shall review the student comments in a timely fashion for evidence of gross violations of university policy.
+The department chair shall review the student comments in a timely fashion for evidence of violations of university policy.

-The department uses the quantitative data from the Statistical Summary to compare against departmental standards.
+The department chair, personnel committees, the dean, and the Provost shall compare quantitative data from the Statistical Summary against departmental standards for evaluation of teaching effectiveness.
+The standard must be a minimum threshold, not a departmental or other average.

-Moreover, statistical data must be analyzed with the realization that serious limitations exist relative to the accumulation and analysis of such data.
+Only the overall score (not the subscores for Design, Delivery, and Instruction) may be considered as a basis of personnel decisions.
+Mean scores must be interpreted in conjunction with their response rate and standard deviations so that mean score scores that are not statistically reliable are not used as grounds for personnel decisions.

 Data collected from the assessment of teaching effectiveness will be housed in the Offices of the Academic Senate on behalf of the Academic Assembly.

 Student ratings data shall not be used for any extraordinary purposes including, but not limited to, comparison of programs, departments, colleges, or any external entity or institution without the approval of the Academic Senate.